KnowageLabs/Knowage-Documentation/chapter_3/create_performance_indicator/kpi.rst

     Target mark in KPI scale of values.

-**Schedulation.** Once the KPI has been defined, it is necessary to schedule it before proceeding with the creation of an analytical document.
+**Schedulation.** Once the KPI has been defined, there is the need to schedule it before proceeding with the creation of an analytical document.
 For this purpose, click on the **KPI Scheduler** from the contextual menu that you can see below.

 .. figure:: media/image144.png

     KPI Scheduler menu item.

-As for the other interfaces it is enough to click on the “Plus” icon to create a new schedulation.
-The new schedulation window presents several tabs.
+Click the *Plus* icon to create a new scheduling.

--  **KPI**: it is possible to associate one or more KPI to the schedulation clicking on “Add KPI Association”.
+-  **KPI**: it is possible to associate one or more KPI with a scheduling by clicking the “Add KPI Association”.

 .. figure:: media/image145.png